 4

 • The huge number of up-votes is almost certainly that they were slowly added over the last 5 years by people who found it via Google long after it fell off the front page and voted up because it was what they Googled for.
 He only got a handful of up votes when it was first posted; and IIRC that was long enough ago that the current level of hostility to lower skill level questions wasn't nearly as strong here as it is today.
-Jul 25, 2014 at 21:14
+Commented Jul 25, 2014 at 21:14

 • @DanNeely The problem with the question isn't the skill or lack thereof of the person asking, it is the subject matter.
 While system administrators do occasionally use git, this particular task is one that is almost always done by developers in the process of managing their source code.
 Thus it is a better fit for Stack Overflow.
-Jul 25, 2014 at 21:47

 • Wouldn't locked as a historically significant question have been more appropriate than closed as off-topic?